carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 ~~~
 {: .output }

-If we know the number of items to be grouped we can use the `groupTuple` size parameter.
+If we know the number of items to be grouped we can use the `groupTuple` `size` parameter.
 When the specified size is reached, the tuple is emitted.
 By default incomplete tuples (i.e. with less than size grouped items) are discarded (default).

 For example.

 ~~~
-channel
+ch = channel
      .of( ['wt','wt_1.fq'], ['wt','wt_1.fq'], ["mut",'mut_1.fq'])
      .groupTuple(size:2)
      .view()